yunfan/punyforth/README.md

 <limit> <start> do <loop-body> loop
 ```

-DO loops iterate through integers by starting at *start* and incrementing until you reach the *limit*.
-The word "i" pushes the loop index onto the stack
+*Do* loops iterate through integers by starting at *start* and incrementing until you reach the *limit*.
+The word "i" pushes the loop index onto the stack.

+For example:
 ```forth
 5 0 do i . loop \ prints 01234
 ```